 Things to remember about the IF Function

-- The Excel IF function will work if the logical_test returns a numeric value.
-In such case, any non-zero value is treated as TRUE and zero is treated as FALSE.
+The Excel IF function will work if the logical_test returns a numeric value.
+In such a case, any non-zero value is treated as TRUE and zero is treated as FALSE.

-- When any of the arguments is provided to the function as arrays, the IF function will evaluate every element of the array.
+When any of the arguments are provided to the function as arrays, the IF function will evaluate every element of the array.

 Reasons to use an Excel IF Statement